gerph/riscos-stronghelp-python/README.md

 present.
 The module can also be used as a command line tool to extract the files to a unix file system.

+## Command line

+At the command line the extraction tool may be used with the supplied shell commamnd:

+    riscos-shextract --extract-dir <directory> <stronghelp-file>